React.js with ES6 & Webpack 4 => React-Hot-Loader 4 as Middleware with Express 4

 }

-We need to use these Modules to enable the Hot-Module-Replacement in development mode.
+We need to use these modules to enable Hot Module Replacement in development mode.

 plugins: dev